 This could be a tweet, post, or comment from someone else.
 You can record any statement made my another to process it in a blog article.
 It must be clear that this is somebody else's content, however.
 You can't just copy someone else's work.
 Copyright law is interpreted very strictly by some sources, such as publishers, so you must ask when in doubt.

-I frequently work with content curation.
-An example is my article The myth of the 1,000 words.
-In this article, I refer to my colleague Vladislav's assertion that a blog article MUST have at least 1,000 words.
-I disagreed at the time of writing and still do.
-I gave detailed reasons for my objection in the text to make my position clear.
-After publication, the article sparked great debates on both of our blogs.
-In turn, the debate brought us a lot of traffic and attention online – and this is exactly how content curation works.
+I work with content curation fairly often.
+Specifically, for example, in the article On the myth of 1,000 words.
+In it, I addressed my colleague Vladislav Melnik's statement that a blog article MUST have at least 1,000 words.
+I disagreed and still disagree.
+In the post, I argued this accordingly to make my position clear.
+The article subsequently generated a lot of discussion on his blog and on mine.
+That, in turn, brought us a lot of traffic and attention on the web - which is exactly how content curation works.

 Tip: It's important to always choose a reputable source to work with.
 This is the only way to establish yourself as an expert.
 If you choose a non-reputable source, you're telling the online community you don't know how to distinguish a good source from a bad one.
 The community members are unlikely to forgive such an error in judgment.